-When you leave a comment on a post, you are joining a conversation.
+When you leave a comment on a post or our social media channels, you are joining a conversation.
 Being part of a conversation means engaging with others by adding to the discussion, bringing forth new information, or being funny or clever.
 Just like in other social situations, we ask that you follow etiquette when commenting.
 Whether you’re a seasoned commenter or you are commenting on Planet Princeton for the first time, following are some guidelines for joining the online conversation and adding to the Planet Princeton online community:

 Don’t change the subject.

 Imagine you’re in your chatting with a group of people about a new development in town.
 Then someone walks in, interrupts and says “How about that sale at Macy’s?”
-Don’t be that person!
+Don’t be that person.
 Comments are open on a specific blog post to generate discussion about that subject.
-Wait for an open thread or better yet, write to email@example.com and ask us to start one.
+Wait for an open thread or better yet, write to email@example.com and ask us to post a story about a subject you think should be written about.

 Share something new.